TL;DR Pick & Pack Warehouse

 However, it’s a complex pick & pack method that requires a sophisticated warehouse and inventory management system as well as strong coordination among staff.

-Improving Your Pick & Pack Operations
+How To Optimize Pick & Pack Operations

 Keeping your pick and pack operations sharp isn’t a one-time thing; it’s a habit.
 Here are a few ways to do it better: